 - 1. Reductions made with Print Paste will: - a. appear as tints when screen printed on white fabric, - b. appear as tones when printed on grey fabrics, - c. have a soft handle when dry and - d. require less PERMASET Ink to make up a particular tint because the ink is dispersed into a transparent medium.
 Less ink used saves you money in raw materials, time and energy in the dryer, and for all these reasons, has a lighter environmental footprint. - 2.
-A reduction made with PERMASET White will: - a. appear as a pastel, - b. have a slightly harder handle, - c. have a higher opacity so the colour of the fabric will not show through as much and - d. require more PERMASET Ink to make up a particular tint because the ink is dispersed into an opaque medium.
+A reduction made with PERMASET White will: - a. appear as a pastel, - b. appear paler than its Print Paste counterpart, - c. have a slightly harder handle, - d. have a higher opacity so the colour of the fabric will not show through as much and - e. require more PERMASET Ink to make up a particular tint because the ink is dispersed into an opaque medium.
 This will have a heavier environmental footprint.